easbezerra/datasciencecoursera/README.md

 # datasciencecoursera
-This goes in the "readme" file.
+This is the "readme" file.